 Rationale

-This policy has been adopted and written in relation to The LAC and PLAC Policy at the Meadows School and should be read in conjunction with the LAs Policies and Procedures and any DFe Policy, Statements and Guidelines.
+This policy has been adopted and written in relation to The LAC and PLAC Policy at the Meadows School and should be read in conjunction with the LAs Policies and Procedures and any DfE Policy, Statements and Guidelines.

-Looked After Children (LAC) and Post Looked After Children (PLAC) are some of the most vulnerable groups in society.
-The majority of Looked After Children and Post Looked After Children have suffered abuse or neglect and it is nationally recognised that there is considerable educational underachievement, disengagement and mental health difficulties when compared to their peers.
+Looked After Children (LAC) and Previously Looked After Children (PLAC) are some of the most vulnerable groups in society.
+The majority of Looked After Children and Previously Looked After Children have suffered abuse or neglect and it is nationally recognised that there is considerable educational underachievement, disengagement and mental health difficulties when compared to their peers.
 This can have implication in later life including limited economic success, challenges with well-being or even lower life expectancy.

 Under the Children Act 1989, a child is looked after by a local authority if he or she is in their care or provided with accommodation for more than 24 hours by the authority.
 They fall into four main groups: